PoisotLab/ms_network_prediction/manuscript.md

 argue that the probabilistic view avoids confusion between interactions and co-occurrences, but that it requires prior knowledge of interactions.
-This could potentially be solved through our framework of predicting networks first, interactions next, and finally the realized species pool.
+This could potentially be solved through our framework of predicting networks first, interactions next, and finally the realised species pool.

 ### How do we combine spatial and network predictions?